-After the test, you will be informed if you passed or failed.
+After the test, you will be informed on the same day if you passed or failed.
 The immigration officer will also conduct a short interview to check your language proficiency and verify your documents.
-If you passed the test, IRCC will send you an invitation to the citizenship ceremony by mail.
+If you passed the test, IRCC will send an invitation to the citizenship ceremony by mail.
 This is the ceremony where you will take the Oath of citizenship.
-Currently, you need to wait four to six months (after the test) for the ceremony to be held.
+You need to wait several months after the test for the ceremony to be held.

-If you did not pass the test, you can take it again in three to four weeks.
-IRCC will send you a letter containing the date, time and place.
-If you don’t pass the second test, you will be called in to attend an interview with a citizenship officer.
-The interview lasts about 30-90 minutes.
-It will test your knowledge about Canada and your language proficiency.
+If you did not pass the test, you can take it again in three to four weeks (estimated).
+IRCC will send you a letter containing the date, time, and place.
+If you don’t pass the second test, you will be called in to attend a 30-90 minute interview with a citizenship officer.
+The interview will test your knowledge about Canada and your language proficiency.

-Step 8: Go to the ceremony and take the oath
+Step 8: Attend the ceremony and take the oath

-Adults and children ages 14 or over must attend the citizenship ceremony (children below 14 are welcome to attend).
-You will recite the Oath of Citizenship before a judge or presiding official.
-After the ceremony, you will receive a Certificate of Canadian Citizenship.
+Normally, adults and children ages 14 or over are required to attend the citizenship ceremony (children below 14 are welcome to attend).
+This is where you recite the Oath of Citizenship before a judge or presiding official.
+After the oath, your Certificate of Canadian Citizenship is handed to you.